Zagrios/bs-manager/docs/wiki/Guides/Installation-and-updates/Create-a-shortcut/Create-a-shortcut.md

 ### On task bar

-1. Open notepad and drag&drop the version shortcut you need
+1. Open notepad and drag & drop the version shortcut you need
 2. Grab the version link *`(e.g. bsmanager://launch/?version=1.34.2&versionIno=19140298416807704)` -  More info [here](https://discord.com/channels/1049624409276694588/1238363810767835136/1240945451964829747)*
 3. open a new notepad and type